ansible/ansible/lib/ansible/modules/cloud/amazon/GUIDELINES.md

 Converts a an Ansible list of filters to a boto3 friendly list of dicts.
 This is useful for any boto3 _facts modules.

+### boto_exception

+Pass an exception returned from boto or boto3, and this funciton will consistently get the message from the exception.

 #### boto3_tag_list_to_ansible_dict

 Converts a boto3 tag list to an Ansible dict.
 Boto3 returns tags as a list of dicts containing keys called